Primordial black holes from an inflationary potential valley: PBH formation

 \beq \beta(M_{\text{PBH}})&\simeq&3.7\times 10^{-9}\left(\frac{\gamma}{0.2}\right)^{-1/2}\nonumber\\ &\times& \left(\frac{g_{*,\text{form}}}{10.75}\right)^{1/4} \left(\frac{M_{\text{PBH}}}{M_{\odot}}\right)^{1/2}f_\text{PBH}, \eeq where $g_{*,\text{form}}$ is the relativistic degrees of freedom at formation, and $M_{\odot}$ is the solar mass.
 Using the power spectrum and the relation between the mass of the formed PBH and the wave number, \beq M_\text{PBH}\simeq 30M_{\odot}\left(\frac{\gamma}{0.2}\right)\left(\frac{g_{*,\text{form}}}{10.75}\right)^{-1/6} \nonumber\\ \times\left(\frac{k}{2.9\times 10^5 \text{Mpc}^{-1}}\right)^{-2}, \eeq we get the abundance of PBHs as dark matter $f_{\text{PBH}}$.
 For $\delta_c=0.51$ \cite{Young:2019osy}, the results are shown in Fig. \ref{figurebound}.
 The predicted abundances of PBHs are safely below the constraints from observations for the parameter sets given in Tab. \ref{table1}.

 We see that the mass of produced PBHs increases for larger values of $\upsilon_1$.
 This is because the position of the local minimum depends linearly on $\upsilon_1$, and longer wave length modes are amplified for large $\upsilon_1$, thus the power spectrum peaks at smaller $k$, producing heavier PBHs.
 According to Tab. \ref{table1}, the parameter set $P_4$ produces the lightest PBHs, with the spectral index $n_s$ on the edge of the allowed values from CMB observations \cite{Planck:2018jri}.
 Indeed, for parameters producing lighter PBHs, the predicted spectral index $n_s$ has increasing tension with observations.
-This is mainly because of our parameter setup, $\alpha=0.0125\beta$ and $\lambda=4.0\times 10^{6} M_p^{-4}$.
-But the tension could be reduced if we relax the constraints on $\alpha$, $\beta$, and $\lambda$, since there are always free parameters.
+This is mainly because of our parameter setup, $\alpha=0.0125\xi$ and $\lambda=4.0\times 10^{6} M_p^{-4}$.
+But the tension could be reduced if we relax the constraints on $\alpha$, $\xi$, and $\lambda$, since there are always free parameters.
+We give a parameter set $P_5$ with $\lambda=5.0\times 10^6 M_p^{-4}$ and $\alpha=0.01\xi$.
+This set produces the PBHs that could contribute 100\% of the dark matter.

 At last, it should be noted that for some parameter spaces the peak of the power spectrum would be $\mathcal{O}(0.1)$ due to the rapid amplification.
 One needs to avoid these cases since it would make the linear theory break down and the above predictions untrustable.
-In fact, it is noticed that the nonlinear effects of perturbations may be important for the PBH abundance because of the exponential dependence of the mass function on the power spectrum \cite{Kawasaki:2019mbl,DeLuca:2019qsy,Young:2019yug}.
+In fact, it is noticed that the nonlinear effects of perturbations may be important for the PBH abundance because of the exponential dependence of the mass fraction on the power spectrum \cite{Kawasaki:2019mbl,DeLuca:2019qsy,Young:2019yug}.
 In this work the nonlinear effects are not included since this issue is outside the scope of this paper.